ppossanzini/MapZilla/docs/source/Before-and-after-map-actions.md

 # Before and After Map Action

 Occasionally, you might need to perform custom logic before or after a map occurs.
-These should be a rarity, as it's more obvious to do this work outside of AutoMapper.
+These should be a rarity, as it's more obvious to do this work outside of MapZilla.
 You can create global before/after map actions:

 ```c#
 var configuration = new MapperConfiguration(cfg => {